niroma/proxy-tracker-for-matomo/README.txt

 == Description ==

 Matomo tracker adds matomo (formerly piwik) tracking code to your website while hiding your matomo installation url.
+You can choose between php and javascript tracking.
+Javascript tracking returns more details about your visitors while php tracking is more robust.

 You first need to :

-1. Have a matomo script running on a custom domain name
+* Have a matomo script running on a custom domain name
-2. Have a valid token (more info here : https://matomo.org/faq/general/faq_114/)
+* Have a valid token (more info here : https://matomo.org/faq/general/faq_114/)
-3. Create the website you want to track in Matomo admin to retrieve your website Id
+* Create the website you want to track in Matomo admin to retrieve your website Id

 Features :